emin2045/BeManager/README.md

 Sahin Mercury,4,12000;
 ***
-You can add what you want but format is like that {Name,Position,Rating,Price}
+You can add what you want but format should be like that {Name,Position,Rating,Price}